parmegv/leap_doc/docs/platform/tutorials/quick-start.md

 * You will need three real or paravirtualized virtual machines (KVM, Xen, Openstack, Amazon, but not Vagrant - sorry) that have a basic Debian Stable installed.
 If you allocate 20G of disk space to each node for the system, after this process is completed, you will have used less than 10% of that disk space.
 If you allocate 2 CPUs and 8G of memory to each node, that should be more than enough to begin with.
 * You should be able to SSH into them remotely, and know their root password, IP addresses and their SSH host keys
-* You will need four different IPs, one for each node, and a second one for the VPN gateway
+* You will need four different IPs.
+Each node gets a primary IP, and the OpenVPN gateway additionally needs a gateway IP.
 * The ability to create/modify DNS entries for your domain is preferable, but not needed.
 If you don't have access to DNS, you can workaround this by modifying your local resolver, i.e. editing `/etc/hosts`.
 * You need to be aware that this process will make changes to your systems, so please be sure that these machines are a basic install with nothing configured or running for other purposes
 * Your machines will need to be connected to the internet, and not behind a restrictive firewall.
 * You should work locally on your laptop/workstation (one that you trust and that is ideally full-disk encrypted) while going through this guide.
 This is important because the provider configurations you are creating contain sensitive data that should not reside on a remote machine.
-The leap cli utility will login to your servers and configure the services.
+The `leap` command will login to your servers and configure the services.
 * You should do everything described below as an unprivileged user, and only run those commands as root that are noted with *sudo* in front of them.
 Other than those commands, there is no need for privileged access to your machine, and in fact things may not work correctly.

 All the commands in this tutorial are run on your sysadmin machine.
 In order to complete the tutorial, the sysadmin will do the following: